Adrian Smith (musician): Early years and Urchin: 1957–1980

 Born in Hackney, Smith grew up in Clapton.
-He purchased his first record, Deep Purple's Machine Head, at the age of 15.
-This led him to befriend Dave Murray, with whom he formed a band called Stone Free, which comprised Murray on guitar, Smith on vocals and their friend Dave McCloughlin playing the bongos.
+His father was a painter and decorator from Homerton.
+Smith has an older brother and a sister.
+As a child, he was "a Manchester United fanatic", although he would lose his interest in football once he got into music.
+He purchased his first record, Deep Purple's Machine Head, at age 15.
+Shortly thereafter, he met Dave Murray who lived in the same neighborhood.
+Smith and Murray formed a band called Stone Free, with Murray on guitar, Smith on vocals, and their friend Dave McCloughlin playing the bongos.

 After seeing the attention Murray received from girls, Smith took up the guitar, starting with an old Spanish guitar once owned by his brother, before purchasing an old guitar of Murray's for £5.
-His early influences included Johnny Winter and Pat Travers, which he claims made him a "melodic player" rather than a "speed merchant or a shredder" as he "was inspired by blues rock rather than metal."
+His early influences included Johnny Winter and Pat Travers, who he claims made him a "melodic player" rather than a "speed merchant or a shredder" as he "was inspired by blues rock rather than metal."

 Leaving school after completing his O-levels, Smith formed the band Evil Ways, including Dave Murray on guitar, which was later renamed Urchin.
-Smith began writing his own material, including a song called "Countdown", which evolved into "22 Acacia Avenue", later included on Iron Maiden's The Number of the Beast (1982).
-For a period of 12 months Smith had a job as a Labourer and Bricklayer on building sites in London and for 2 years, Smith had a job as a Water Bailiff and Fisheries Officer at the Walthamstow Reservoirs.
+Smith began writing his own material, including a song called "Countdown", which evolved into "22 Acacia Avenue" that later appeared on Iron Maiden's The Number of the Beast in 1982.
+While leading Urchin, Smith worked as a labourer and bricklayer on building sites in London, and as a water bailiff and fisheries officer at the Walthamstow Reservoirs.

-Murray left Urchin to join Iron Maiden.
-Urchin then signed with DJM Records and released a single, "Black Leather Fantasy", in 1977.
-Shortly afterwards, Murray rejoined Urchin on their next single, "She's a Roller", as he had been sacked from Iron Maiden after an argument with singer Dennis Wilcock, although he would be reinstated six months later.
-Smith was also offered a place in Iron Maiden while they were in the process of signing with EMI in 1979, but turned them down to continue with his own band, a decision he later regretted as Urchin split up in 1980.
+Murray left Urchin in 1976 to join Iron Maiden.
+Urchin then signed with DJM Records and released the single "Black Leather Fantasy" in 1977.
+Shortly afterwards, Murray rejoined Urchin on their next single, "She's a Roller", as he had been temporarily sacked from Iron Maiden.
+Smith was also offered a position in Iron Maiden in 1979, but turned them down to focus on leading Urchin.
+Smith later regretted this decision as Urchin split up in 1980.